 Your RefWorks records can be saved and imported into most other citation management systems.
 See the Switching Managers tab within this guide for pointers on transferring your records into another Citation Manager.

-As well we offer one-on-one sessions to help you and your records make the transition.
-To schedule a one-on-one session, contact Mel Johnson (207.581.3614, firstname.lastname@example.org)
+We offer one-on-one sessions to help you and your records make the transition.
+To schedule a one-on-one session, contact Mel Johnson (207.581.3614, email@example.com)

 A citation manager helps you "capture" records of articles, books, and other publications as you are researching, organize them as needed for your future use, and from these records create in-text citations and bibliographies in your preferred citation style.
 These managers allow storage of pdfs and integrate with word processing programs.
 Most allow capture of web links.
 Each manager has options for group-based collaborative research.